szaghi/zen-of-fortran-talk/src/slides/part-3.md

 $$
 It is almost the same...

-+ no knowldge of the concrete implementation on U is assumed;
++ no knowledge of the concrete implementation on U is assumed;
 + only the public API of U is used, e.g. `U%t, U+U, U*Dt...`;
 + the `euler` integrator accepts ALL integrand extensions!